Skip to content

 <\/script>

-The AI Chatbots page groups these events into a dedicated workflow:
+The Chatbots page groups these events into a dedicated workflow:

 • KPI cards for conversation volume, prompts, responses, assisted conversions, handoff rate, and citation CTR